JNDI Swiftlet

 </swiftlet>

-Defining an Alias for a Remote Queue
+Defining a Static Remote Queue and Alias

 <swiftlet name="sys$jndi">